Testing Small Set Expansion in General Graphs: Introduction

 The techniques of random walks have also been used to test bipartiteness under different models~\cite{GR99:bipartite,KKR04:bipartite,CMOS11:planar}.
-In particular, Kaufman et al. extend the bipartiteness tester in bounded degree graphs to general graphs~\cite{KKR04:bipartite}.
-Ben-Eliezer et al. studied the strength of different query types in the context of property testing in general graph~\cite{BKKR08:query}.
-The analysis for the expansion of the replacement product (and the zig-zag product) of two regular graphs are introduced in~\cite{RVW02:zigzag,RV05:derandomized,RTV06:pseudorandom}.
+In particular, Kaufman et al. extend the bipartiteness tester in bounded degree graphs to general graphs~\cite{KKR04:bipartite} and they also used the idea of replacing high degree vertices by expander graphs.
+Furthermore, we will also use their techniques for emulating random walks (by performing queries to the oracle of the original graph) and sampling vertices almost uniformly in the transformed graph.
+However, the transformed graph in~\cite{KKR04:bipartite} may still have large maximum degree (that may be twice the average degree of the original graph), which is not applicable to our case.
+Ben-Eliezer et al. studied the strength of different query types in the context of property testing in general graphs~\cite{BKKR08:query}.
+The analysis for the expansion of the replacement product (and the zig-zag product) of two regular graphs are introduced in~\cite{RVW02:zigzag,Rei08:connectivity,RV05:derandomized,RTV06:pseudorandom}.